 How to Get Cheaper Sky As An Existing Customer

-Before you go any further it’s worth pointing out that Sky currently have a couple of great offers for new AND EXISTING customers which could save you a bit of money right away.
+Before you go any further it’s worth pointing out that Sky currently have a few great offers so it’s worth investigating what cheapest sky deals for existing customers are on offer which could save you a bit of money right away!
 Click here to check out the current offers.

 Will Sky Reduce My Bill?

 If you don’t ask, you don’t get.
 However, there are a number of circumstances and factors which may tip your chances of getting a cheaper deal more in your favour.

 - Have you got plenty of coverage from other providers in your area?
 Can BT, Virgin Media or TalkTalk offer you a more comprehensive deal?

 - Are you at the end of your contract term, or have you been out of contract for a while?